meisterlampe99/cmd_scripts_vivado/README.md

 - [ ] Add a similar example for a ZYBO board and the ZUBoard 1CG (Zynq US+)
 - [ ] Launch scripts from an install directory instead of having to copy them to the directory of the HDL project.
-- [ ] Make shell scripts for UNIX?
+- [ ] Make shell scripts for Linux!?